matthiasbressan/matthiasbressan.github.io/sounds_classification.md

 ### 3. Our model

 The datset was divided into training, validation and test data.
 Images were fed in batches of 32.\
 For our model, we chose an architecture containing convolutional layers, followed by dense layers.
 After testing different architectures, we chose 5 convolutional layers, all including max pooling and dropout.
-The feature maps resulting from the convolutional layers were then flattened and fed to three dense layers, including learning rate decay and momentum, applied to an Adam optimizer.
+The feature maps resulting from the convolutional layers were then flattened and fed to three dense layers.
+We included learning rate decay and momentum, applied to an Adam optimizer.
 All hyperparameters were optimized after applying an automated random grid search.

 <img src="images/sound_classification/NN-architecture.png">

 ### 4. Results
-The network had a test accuracy of  XX and a loss of XX before reaching overfitting.
-This resulted in a validation loss of XX and a validation accuracy of XX.
-Testing it on our test dataset gave an accuracy of XX %.
+The network had a test accuracy of 95% and a loss of 0.14 before reaching overfitting.
+This resulted in a validation loss of 0.11 and a validation accuracy of 95%.
+Testing it on our test dataset gave an accuracy of 97 % with a loss of 0.1.

 <div style="float: left; margin-right: 20px;">
     <img src="images/sound_classification/NN-architecture.png" alt="Image 1">